janboddez/indieblocks/readme.txt

 More details can be found on [https://indieblocks.xyz/](https://indieblocks.xyz/).
 Issues may be filed at [https://github.com/janboddez/indieblocks](https://github.com/janboddez/indieblocks).

 == Changelog ==
+= 0.8.0 =
+Various bug fixes.
+Also, webmentions are now closed when comments are, although this behavior is filterable.
 = 0.7.1 =
 The Facepile block now supports v5.0 and up of the Webmention plugin.
 = 0.7.0 =
 Store temperatures in Kelvin rather than degrees Celsius.
 Update `masterminds/html5` to version 2.8.0.
 Add Location block.
 = 0.6.0 =
-"Facepile" Webmention likes, bookmarks, and reposts.
+"Facepile" likes, bookmarks, and reposts.
 = 0.5.0 =
 Add Bookmark, Like, Reply and Repost blocks.
 Additional title options.
 = 0.4.0 =